ocasian/UK-Capital-Gain-app-script-/README.md

 1. Open your Google Sheet.
 2. Navigate to **Extensions** > **Apps Script**.
-3. Paste the code from `UK_CGT.gs` into the editor.
+3. Paste the code from `capital_gain.gs` into the editor.
 4. Hit **Save**.
 5. In your sheet, use the formula: `=UK_CGT(A2:F100)` (adjusting for your data range).